openid/ipsie/IL1-SCIM.md

 By adhering to this profile, organizations can implement SCIM-based integrations that meet stringent security requirements while ensuring interoperability across different implementations.

 # 2.0 Conventions and Definitions
-The keywords "shall", "shall not", "should", "should not", "may", and "can" in this document are to be interpreted as described in ISO Directive Part 2 [ISODIR2].
+The keywords "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "MAY", and "CAN" in this document are to be interpreted as described in ISO Directive Part 2 [ISODIR2].
 These keywords are not used as dictionary terms such that any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.

 ## 2.1 Terminology